Cornufer bimaculatus

 Platymantis bimaculatus is a species of frog in the family Ceratobatrachidae.

 It is endemic to West Papua, Indonesia.

 Its natural habitat is subtropical or tropical moist lowland forests.

 It is threatened by habitat loss.

-Geographical Range
+Range

 This species is known only from the type locality in the Wondiwoi Mountains, Papua, Indonesia, from 400-800m above sea level.
 It probably occurs more widely.

-Habitat and Ecology
+Habitat and ecology

 It inhabits primary rainforest and breeds by direct development.
 The males call from the forest floor, and its eggs are also laid on the ground.